purbashabarik/multithreaded-linux-shell/README.md

-# EDS — Embedded Diagnostic Shell
+# ShellX — Multithreaded Linux Shell

 A **multi-threaded Linux shell** and **Qt6 GUI diagnostic tool** built from scratch in **C++17** using **POSIX APIs**.
 Supports built-in commands, external program execution, pipelines, I/O redirection, syntax highlighting, and a full desktop GUI frontend — all sharing a single core library.